cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/new_jersey-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2010, 25725 wage theft claims were filed with the New Jersey  Department of Labor and Workforce Development.
-The total amount assessed by the agency was 146034669.76.
+The data obtained by CBS News shows that, since 2010, 25,725 wage theft claims were filed with the New Jersey  Department of Labor and Workforce Development.
+The total amount owed was $146,034,669.76.

-The median amount assessed by the agency was 1101.19.
+The median amount for each case was $1,101.19.
 Here's how losing that amount could impact an average worker in new_jersey

-1101.19 is the equivalent of:
+$1,101.19 is the equivalent of:
 * 1 weeks of pay for the average worker in new_jersey.
 * 1 months of rent for the average renter in new_jersey or 0 months of mortgage payments for the average homeowner in new_jersey.
-* 265 tanks of gas for the average driver in new_jersey.
-* 5 weeks of groceries for the average family in new_jersey.\
+* 5 weeks of groceries for the average family in new_jersey.

 ### Amounts paid to claimants

-0.8037706511175899% of the 25725 wage theft cases provided by the New Jersey  Department of Labor and Workforce Development resulted in a payment to the claimant.
+1%% of the 25,725 wage theft cases provided by the New Jersey  Department of Labor and Workforce Development resulted in a payment to the claimant.

-The total amount paid to claimants was 90118620.15.
+The total amount paid to claimants was $90,118,620.15.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 565.8.
 0.0% of the cases paid were paid in full.